agabrown/gaiaedr3-proper-motion-visualizations/star-trail-animation/README.md

 > **2022.12.30**
 > The code and data were updated to make use of Gaia DR3 (with the new radial velocities) instead of Gaia EDR3.
+> The video without the titles is now set up such that it can loop smoothly.

 ## Credits